 The Swenson Center archives collects, preserves, and promotes the use of unpublished primary source material that documents the Swedish immigration and the Swedish-American experience in North America.
 The archival collection is comprised of two categories: personal manuscript collections and institution/organization papers.
 The archival collections measure approximately 800 linear feet.

-The Swenson Center welcomes donations to our archives and library that support our mission and are of historical value.
+The Swenson Center gratefully accepts donations that support our mission and are of historical value.
 Potential donors must contact the Swenson Center directly to discuss if their donation is appropriate for the Center's collection.
-The Swenson Center can only accept donations after consultation with the staff.
+Potential donors to the archives are encouraged to fill out the Archival Donation Worksheet and submit it to the Swenson Center for consideration.

-Please do not bring or send materials without consulting the staff first.
+Please do not bring or send boxes without consulting the staff first.

 - Swedish Bibles and hymnals;